efeslab/Atom/README.md

 Check `Elem/s` to see the computation throughput of the kernel.
 ![gemm](figures/bench_gemm.png)

-Other kernel results can be found in [kernels/README.md](kernels/README.md), which can be reproduced similarly.
+Other kernel of Atom can be evaluated similarly, for e.g., `./bench_reorder`.
+We conduct kernel evaluation on baselines as well.
+Please check [baselines/README.md](./kernels/baselines/README.md) to reproduce results.

 ## Key Results
 ### Perplexity